emma-33/holbertonschool-shell/io_redirections_and_filters/README.md

-Script 12 :displays the 10 newest files in the current directory Script 13 :takes a list of words as input and prints only words that appear exactly once Script 14 :display lines containing the pattern “root” from the file /etc/passwd
+Script 12 :displays the 10 newest files in the current directory Script 13 :takes a list of words as input and prints only words that appear exactly once Script 14 :display lines containing the pattern “root” from the file /etc/passwd Script 15 :display the number of lines that contain the pattern “bin” in the file /etc/passwd